Ph.D. in American Studies

 We admit candidates for study toward the Ph.D. only.
 Students who enter with a B.A. complete a capstone research project and earn an M.A. as part of their progress toward the Ph.D.
 Students who enter with an M.A. in American Studies or a closely related field may apply to transfer up to 18 hours of approved graduate credit toward the doctoral degree and usually devote two rather than three years to coursework before proceeding to the dissertation.
 In addition to coursework, requirements for the Ph.D. include proficiency in one language other than English, written and oral qualifying examinations (including the portfolio), a dissertation prospectus, and the dissertation.

-Please see our Graduate Policies and Requirements page for details.
+Please see our Ph.D.
+Timeline and Requirements document for more details.